The Application Process

 You must answer this question using a maximum of 1400 characters, including spaces.
 This equates to approximately 200 words.

 Your invitation will be sent to your registered email address which will include all the information you require to book your selection day/evening appointment.
+You will be able to notify us of any reasonable adjustments at this time.
 Appointments are booked on a first-come-first-served basis.
 All the information you require for your advocacy exercise will be sent to you at least 24 hours before your booked appointment.

 Criteria

-• Provides justification for views or arguments advanced without making unwarranted assumptions.
+• Provides meaningful justification for views or arguments advanced

 • Demonstrates motivation and commitment to qualifying as a barrister.